 It sounds to me like the simplest way to tell an American Toad from a Fowler’s Toad would be to tip them over and look for dark spots on the belly.
 If it’s got spots, it’s probably an American Toad.
 If not, it’s a Fowler’s.
 That should work in Connecticut, where these are the only two species that are common.
 In other parts of the world, you’d have to know the local species.
 American Toads and Fowler’s Toads both like sandy soils.
 You’re more likely to find the American Toad in an upland area, and more likely to find a Fowler’s near a stream or other water, but both can be found in the other’s prime habitat, so that’s not a very good way to tell them apart.
 You can also listen for their songs in the spring to tell what kind predominates in your area.
 You can hear the songs at the Yale Peabody Museum site.
 The songs are roughly similar, but the American Toad’s song is prettier.
 The Fowler’s has a bit of a punk rock edge:

-There are about 150 species in the genus Bufo spread around the world, so it’s a pretty successful group.
-It even has an infamous member, Bufo marinus, the Cane Toad that has become a troublesome invasive species in many places.
-Bufo is the largest genus in the family Bufonidae, which has about 530 species, and is considered by herpetologists to be the “true toads.”
+Bufo or Anaxyrus: As new information becomes available, scientists often revise the taxonomy or classification of animals and plants.
+This doesn’t change the organisms, of course, it just changes the way we talk about them.
+The toads of North America have been considered to be a part of the large genus Bufo, but were recently reclassified as belonging to their own genus, Anaxyrus.
+They are still in the same family, the Bufonidae, which has about 530 species, and is considered by herpetologists to be the “true toads.”
 However, in common name usage, there are many species of frogs that are also called “toads.”
 The name/description “toad” is generally given to any frog that lives in a dry habitat.
-Interestingly, convergent evolution has led to many of these frogs looking very much like bufonid toads, dry, warty skin and all.
+Interestingly, convergent evolution has led to many of these frogs looking very much like bufonid toads, dry, warty skin and all. [modified July, 2015]

 Trivia: A group of toads is called a “knot.”